trashbirdecology/luisdva.github.io/_posts/2018-09-12-animate-untangle.md

 {% endhighlight %}

-After binding the two together, we can plot the tables as geom_tiles and use the ‘tstep’ variable to view them side by side, or one after the other.
+After binding the two together, we can plot the tables as geom_tiles and use the ‘tstep’ variable to view them either side by side, or one after the other.

 {% highlight r %}
 longTabs_both <- bind_rows(tab1_long_og,tab1_long_untangled)